PingThingsIO/btrdb-ls/README.md

-If only one collection is found, a detail view of the collection and it's streams with be output.
+If only one collection is found, a detail view of the collection and its streams with be output.
 We can accomplish this by making our prefix more specific:

 ``` yaml